chocolatey/docs/input/en-us/guides/create/create-extension-package.md

 ### Conclusion

-At this point, you have created a package that extends the functionality of Chocolatey CLI - and possibly used it in another package.
+At this point, you have created a package that extends the functionality of Chocolatey CLI.